dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 ## Building the API

 Grape APIs are Rack applications that are created by subclassing your API modules or classes under Grape::API.
-In order to maintain a minimum versioning of the API, on the main folder `grape_example_app` we are going to create a file, `v1.rb`, with this content:
+In order to maintain a minimum versioning of the API, on the main folder `grape_example_app` we're going to create a file, `v1.rb`, with this content:

 ```ruby
 module GrapeExampleApp